wronghorsebatterystaple/Website-Flask/README.md

   - `~~[text]~~` to strikethrough
   - `\thm` and `\endthm` followed/preceded by a blank line respectively to highlight everything inside as a navy blue blockquote

+- Other considerations:
+  - Use `<br>` for line breaks that aren't new paragraphs and don't leave extra space, like between lines in a stanza

 # Other useless notes
 CSS property order (currently-used properties):
 - "Specific":